When You Self-Insure:

 People who own their own businesses often wonder if purchasing any one insurance package is ideal, or they should opt for self-insurance.
 This mainly depends if you are hiring employees or have employees on contract.
 If you are mostly leaning for self-insurance but find yourself unable to cover your employees, opt for a workers compensation insurance.

 Workers compensation insurance covers all medical costs or injuries for work related circumstances.
-Almost all states have mandated businesses to issue workers compensation insurance for their employees.
+Almost all states require businesses to issue workers compensation insurance for their employees.

 But what happens if you are self-employed?